The purpose of a Negligent Operator Treatment System (NOTS) hearing is to:

 P&M Denial of Stay

-A stay is not granted in NOTS cases when evidence exists of a P&M condition that presents an immediate driving risk and action has been taken under California Vehicle Code (CVC) §13953.
+A stay is not granted in NOTS cases when evidence exists of a P&M condition that presents an immediate driving risk and action has been taken under Vehicle Code (VC) §13953.

 Stay for DMV Review

-When DMV review is requested within 15 days of a NOTS hearing decision and the review cannot be completed before the effective date, a stay is required under CVC §14105.5.
+When DMV review is requested within 15 days of a NOTS hearing decision and the review cannot be completed before the effective date, a stay is required under VC §14105.5.

 Frequently Asked Questions